qualisys-eu/hazmat-exchange/README.md

 -   Usually, the logical unit for data exchange is a product or composition, not a document.
 In other words: One set of data should cover all necessary legal areas, not just one.
 -   The set of required legal areas is defined by the market of a company and not restricted to the European Union.

 hazmat-exchange is based on SDScom because SDScom is the only vendor-independent standard to cover chemical regulatory content, it is comprehensive and continuously maintained and published under a CC license.
-It was started in April 2018 and will grow continuouly (unless data would be added to SDScom, in which case it will be removed here).
+It was started in April 2018 and will grow continuously - unless data is added to SDScom, in which case it will be removed here.
+From that point of view, hazmat-exchange acts as a testbed for future SDScom enhancements.

 Scope
 -----